onur2677/onur2677/README.md

 ### 🎓 Education
 - M.Sc. in Computer Engineering
-- B.Sc in Management Information Systems
+- B.Sc. in Management Information Systems
 - B.A.  in Sociology
 - A.S.  in Computer Programming

 ### 🌐 IoT Projects:
 - Programmable Relay Unit Device and IoT Automation System projects at RTM Electronics.